How to Watch or Stream 2024 Arlington Supercross on TV - Racer X

 Note: the 450SX heats will race first, followed by the 250SX heats.
 The 450SX LCQ will race first, followed by the 250SX LCQ.
 But the 250SX main event will race first, followed by the 450SX main event.
 Therefore, the night show will start and end with the 450SX Class.

 Action kicks off with live qualifying coverage beginning at 1:30 p.m.
 EST/10:30 a.m.
 PST on Peacock.
-Peacock will carry live coverage of the Arlington Supercross night show beginning at 7 p.m.
-EST/4 p.m.
-PST.
+Peacock will carry live coverage of the Arlington Supercross night show beginning at 6:30 p.m.
+EST/3:30 p.m.
+PST as a 30-minute pre-race show will start off the night.

 CNBC will run a re-air of the Arlington Supercross night show program on Monday at 1 a.m.
 EST/Sunday at 10 p.m.
 PST.